 Before I get into models and brands, please keep in mind two things

 - Most of these shoes are perfectly suited for local treks and easy-moderate Himalayan treks like Kedarkantha and Dayara Bugyal.
-But for a very long, difficult Himalayan trek, I would choose wisely out of these.
+But for a very long, difficult Himalayan trek, I would choose wisely only for a few of them.

 Alright, let’s get started.

-Many trekkers ask me if these shoes are good enough for Himalayan treks.
+Many trekkers ask me if NH100 are good enough for Himalayan treks.
 But even though they cost well below Rs 1500, I wouldn’t recommend them for a Himalayan trek.

 They’re perfectly fine for trekking in the Western Ghats though.
 They have ankle support and are pretty sturdy.
 But they don’t have any water resistance.
 So you cannot use them for trekking in snow or rain.
 They are good shoes for light and mostly dry hikes.